-The outside air temperature, fuel flow and the odometer (Allison transmission) or the current gear position (transmission I-Shift) are part of the default display.
-You can replace the default display by your selection of favorite gauges using the Driver Information Display sub-menu Favorite Display Setting.
+The outside air temperature, fuel flow and the odometer are part of the default display.
+You can change the default display by your selection of favorite gauges using the Driver Information Display sub-menu Favorite Display Setting.
 Refer to Other Features chapter for more information.

-- Indicates first of six available menus (varies by menu)
+- 1. Indicates first of six available menus (varies by menu)

 - 2. Clock

 - 3. Odometer

 - 4. Value or data (in this example, the engine oil temperature)

-- 5. Pictogram relevant to the displayed value or data
+- Pictogram relevant to the displayed value or data

 - 6. Status bar active pictogram

 - 7. Messages or available menus